 He pours himself a glass of Jameson, sits back down in front of the computer, and pulls up the video for Grizzly Bear’s The Knife on YouTube:

 He wonders, watching the video, whether life is more like the creepy meat grinder or the impassable stone vagina.
 When the video is finished he pours another glass of uisce beatha and starts it again.

-This entry is part of Jack Rusher’s journal, originally published January 5th, 2009, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 5th, 2009, in New York.